Measurement of the $^{236}$U fission cross section and angular distributions of fragments from fission of $^{235}$U and $^{236}$U in the neutron energy range of 0.3-500 MeV: Results and discussion

 \subsection{Discussion of the cross section $^{236}$U$(n,f)$}

 To date, quite advanced methods have been developed for calculating various reactions caused by the interaction of nuclei with light particles, including neutrons, in a wide range of collision energies --- see, for example, the review \cite{Capote_2009} about the Reference Input Parameter Library (the RIPL-3 version).
 Such calculations, in particular, can be performed using the open software package TALYS \cite{Koning_2008}.
-In this complex, modeling of nuclear reactions is based on taking into account direct, pre-equilibrium and compound nuclear processes, which seems sufficient for collision energies up to 200 MeV.
-Because the parameters (used by default) of the nuclear models included in TALYS are adjusted from the results of many tests, this software package provides a realistic description of a wide range of nuclear reactions in a wide range of energies.

-However, some caution is required when describing nuclear fission.
-This process proceeds only through the formation of a compound nucleus with the excitation of all available degrees of freedom, including the collective degrees of freedom responsible for large deformations.
-The description of the process is based on modeling both fission barriers and transition states at fission barriers.
-But not all parameters used in these models are clearly defined --- see details in \cite{Capote_2009, Koning_2017}.
-For this reason, the cross sections of nuclear fission by light particles, in particular, neutrons, especially at relatively high collision energies, are described by the TALYS program (as well as other similar programs), as a rule, not very reliably.
+Because the parameters (used by default) of the nuclear models included in TALYS are adjusted from the results of many tests, this software package provides a realistic description of a wide range of nuclear reactions for energies up to 200 MeV.
+But some caution is required when describing nuclear fission when additional parameters are used to model both fission barriers and transition states at the fission barriers.
+The cross sections of nuclear fission by light particles, in particular neutrons, especially at relatively high collision energies, are described by the TALYS program (as well as other similar programs), as a rule, not very reliably.

 However, the larger the array of experimental data on nuclear fission cross sections, the greater the possibilities for testing fission models and selecting the correct values for their parameters.
 In this case, the fission cross sections at high collision energies are of particular interest, since they are formed as a result of the addition of contributions from fissions of the 1st, 2nd, 3rd, etc. chances, i.e. turn out to be sensitive to the parameters of barriers and transition states of several fissionable nuclei at once.